chuanbinhub/MASTRseq/README.md

 # MASTR-seq Snakemake Pipeline

-This Snakemake pipeline supports STR counting, methylation profiling analysis for the target nanopore dataset.
+This Snakemake pipeline supports short tandem repeats (STR) counting, methylation profiling analysis from nanopore long-read sequencing data.

+# Installation
 ### Conda Environment Setup
 Snakemake requires Conda version 24.7.1 or later.
 Create a conda environment using the following `env.yaml`:

 ### Pre-installation
 Currently, the ont-modkit package (version 0.5.0), a bioinformatics tool for analyzing modified bases from Oxford Nanopore, is distributed via Bioconda for the following platforms: linux-64, osx-64 (Intel-based macOS), and linux-aarch64.
 There is no osx-arm64 (Apple Silicon) build available at this time.
 For macOS Apple Silicon users, modkit can be installed natively using the Cargo tool: